Microsoft's Secure Email vs Mailock: A Comparison

 Email Encryption

-Microsoft has acknowledged a security vulnerability within the Information Protection Suite which makes it suitable for use as a preventative measure, not an enterprise security boundary.
+Microsoft has acknowledged a security vulnerability within the Information Protection Suite which makes it unsuitable for use as an enterprise security boundary.

 Technically, if someone were to get hold of many secure messages, they could use crypto-analysis to uncover the obscured data.